5 amps (25W) combined maximum output

 Overvoltage is a serious issue that can lead to damaged equipment, fire or injury.
-Rather than explain it with technical jargon, we are after all in the furniture industry, not electrical geeks, imagine a round bottomed bowl.
+Rather than explain it with technical jargon, imagine a round-bottomed bowl.

 How do you keep the system balanced?

-TUF is such a piece of sensitive equipment and it MUST NOT be connected to an untested electrical
+TUF is a piece of sensitive equipment and it MUST NOT be connected to an untested electrical system.

-If TUF is connected to an untested supply, and that supply has a loose/’floating’ neutral causing an overvoltage, then TUF will simply become the ‘coal miner’s canary’ and it will expire, before anything else, when the installation is first energized for testing.
+If TUF is connected to an untested supply, and that supply has a loose/’floating’ neutral, causing an overvoltage, then TUF will simply become the ‘coal miner’s canary’ and will expire, before anything else, when the installation is first energized for testing.